NEASQC/qfrag/README.md

 3. matplotlib: a plotting library for the python programming language and its numerical mathematics extension numpy, where we have some features for plotting figures
 4. itertools: this module implements a number of iterator building blocks inspired by constructs from APL, Haskell, and SML.
 We use this package for combining parts of a chemical compound or atoms in a molecule into a collection of subsets
 4. pathlib: this module offers classes representing filesystem paths with semantics appropriate for different operating systems, where we can access and manipulate files in folders

+### Tutorial

+We have a [quickstart tutorial](https://git.ichec.ie/neasqc-frag/qfrag/-/blob/master/quickstart_guide.ipynb) if you want to know the basic features in this package.

 For documentation [click here](https://www.overleaf.com/project/6123ad698e1e62f3766d1b08)